chatwoot/docs/docs/self-hosted/instagram-app-review.md

 4. Explain why a response is still needed — for example, the support agent was unavailable during a weekend or the issue required escalation.
 5. Describe how the `human_agent` tag will be used to allow the response within the extended 7-day window.

----

-## Access Token Scopes Required

-Ensure your Instagram Login flow requests the following scopes:

-- `instagram_business_basic`
-- `instagram_business_manage_messages`

----

 ## Notes

-- ❌ Do not include Instagram account credentials.
+- Do not include Instagram account credentials.
-- ✅ Only share test dashboard credentials (non-super admin access recommended).
+- Only share test dashboard credentials (non-super admin access recommended).
-- 🎥 Ensure your screencast clearly shows the platform UI and relevant workflows.
+- Ensure your screencast clearly shows the platform UI and relevant workflows.
-- 📋 Keep your permission usage aligned with Meta’s policy for message tags and user privacy.
+- Keep your permission usage aligned with Meta’s policy for message tags and user privacy.
-- 🧠 Speak aloud or add captions in your video for reviewer clarity.
+- Speak aloud or add captions in your video for reviewer clarity.
+- Video should be as much as detailed as possible.

 > 💡 **Tip:** Use a screen recorder that captures mouse interactions, popups, and browser activity to clearly demonstrate authentication flows and inbox interactions.